 Glacier Bay National Park Cruise: Royal Princess

-Why We Chose a Glacier Bay Cruise
+Why We Chose a Glacier Bay National Park Cruise

 Our boat tour of Glacier Bay National Park was from the ship.
 This ended up being perfect.
 It was much easier to stay warm this way.
 The night before we arrived in Glacier Bay National Park, we were left a map of Glacier Bay from the National Park Service.